Redocly/redocly-cli/docs/rules/scalar-property-missing-example.md

 # scalar-property-missing-example

-Requires that every scalar property in the API definition has either `example` or `examples`˙ defined.
+Requires that every scalar property in the API description has either `example` or `examples`˙ defined.
 Scalar properties are any of the following types: `string`, `number`, `null`, `boolean`, `integer`.

 |OAS|Compatibility|